Rotorua Cafes - The cafe culture is alive and thriving in Rotorua with a number of them being quite funky and quirky.

 Contact: Ph+64 7 3477586

 The building was a house in a former life so it has rooms that can be reserved for groups.
+A spacious outside area has quite a different feel to it with timber furniture, timber 1/2 walls and its own bar.

 I went along with a group once and we had platters with delicious Moroccan spiced chips, spicy Hungarian sausage, prawn cutlets plus lots more.
 I'll just say, we didn't leave hungry that's for sure.

-The Abracadabra Menu has a good range from cabinet food through to Moroccan dinners fit for a King… or Queen.
+The Abracadabra Menu has a good range from cabinet food through to dinners fit for a King… or Queen.

 Where: 1263 Amohia St